CLINICAL PATHWAY FORWARD

 Plan to demonstrate clinical benefit

-Create clinical evidence for official registration
+3. Create clinical evidence for official registration (design)

-The goal is to prove that NanoEcho's diagnostic method is safe and provide clinical evidence.
+The goal is to prove a basis for market approval, which includes both NanoEcho's diagnostic equipment and NanoEcho Particle-1.
 The patients are examined in a controlled study based on a defined dose and time between injection and examination.
 Diagnosing doctors interpret the images based on the educational materials.

 An image of magnetic nanoparticles in human tissue, which was created with NanoEcho’s prototype system, published in a peer-reviewed scientific journal.

-Jansson T, Jansson L, Mousavi A, Persson L, Angenete E, Detection of magnetomotive ultrasound signals from human tissue, Nanomedicine : NBM (2023)
+Jansson T, Jansson L, Mousavi A, Persson L, Angenete E, Detection of magnetomotive ultrasound signals from human tissue, Nanomedicine: NBM (2023)